Fastly

-Fastly is an American cloud computing services provider.
-It describes its network as an edge cloud platform, which is designed to help developers extend their core cloud infrastructure to the edge of the network, closer to users.
-The Fastly edge cloud platform includes their content delivery network (CDN), image optimization, video and streaming, cloud security, and load balancing services.
+Fastly, Inc. is an American company based in San Francisco, which describes itself as a cloud computing company.
+Fastly provides content delivery network services, image optimization, and load balancing services.
 Fastly's cloud security services include denial-of-service attack protection, bot mitigation, and a web application firewall.
-Fastly's web application firewall uses the Open Web Application Security Project ModSecurity Core Rule Set alongside its own ruleset.

-The Fastly platform is built on top of Varnish.
-As of December 2021, Fastly transfers 50–100Tbps of data.

 History

+Founding and IPO (2011–2019)

 Fastly was founded in 2011 by the Swedish-American entrepreneur Artur Bergman, previously chief technical officer at Wikia (now Fandom).
 In June 2013, Fastly raised $10 million in Series B funding.
 In April 2014, the company announced that it had acquired CDN Sumo, a CDN add-on for Heroku.
 In September 2014, Fastly raised a further $40 million in Series C funding, followed by a $75 million Series D round in August 2015.

 In September 2015, Google partnered with Fastly and other content delivery network providers to offer services to its users.
 In April 2017, Fastly launched its edge cloud platform along with image optimization, load balancing, and a web application firewall.

 Fastly raised $50 million in funding in April 2017, and another $40 million in July 2018.
 The company filed for an initial public offering (IPO) in April 2019 and debuted on the New York Stock Exchange on May 17, 2019.

+Joshua Bixby as CEO (2020–2022)

 In February 2020, Bergman stepped down as CEO and assumed the role of chief architect and executive chairperson; Joshua Bixby took over the CEO role.

 In August 2020, Fastly announced it was acquiring cybersecurity company Signal Sciences for $775 million ($200 million in cash and $575 million in stock).

 In June 2021, Ronald W. Kisling, previously employed by Alphabet as the CFO of the Fitbit division, was hired to serve as Fastly's CFO, succeeding Adriel Lares.
 He assumed the position in August 2021.

+On 8 June 2021, Fastly reported problems with their CDN service which caused many major websites, such as Reddit, gov.uk, and Amazon, along with major news sources such as The New York Times, The Guardian, and the BBC, to become unavailable.
+The outage was resolved by Fastly after a few hours.
+Fastly reported that the cause of the outage was a software bug triggered by a specific user configuration.

 In May 2022, Fastly announced it had acquired Glitch, a web coding platform with more than 1.8 million developers.

+Todd Nightingale as CEO (2022-2025)

-In August 2022, Todd Nightingale, previously employed by Cisco as Executive Vice President of Enterprise Networking and Cloud business, was hired to serve as Fastly's CEO, succeeding Joshua Bixby.
+In August 2022, Todd Nightingale, previously an executive VP at Cisco, was hired to serve as Fastly's CEO, succeeding Joshua Bixby.

+In August 2023, it was announced Fastly has acquired the domain status API provider, Domainr.

+In August of 2024, Fastly laid off 11% of its work force.
+Later in December 2024, Fastly issued $150 million in convertible senior notes with a 7.75% yield as part of a major debt restructuring.

+Kip Compton as CEO (2025–present)

+In June 2025, Kip Compton was appointed CEO.
+Kip was formerly Chief Product Officer, and previously held leadership roles at Cisco and Comcast.